thevolcanomanishere/lanchainjs-textloading-example/README.md

 Rename `.env.example` to `.env` and add your OpenAI API key to the `.env` file.

+Put your text documents into the `documents` folder.
+Create it if it doesn't exist.

 Next, open up another terminal and run:

 ```bash